sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 ---

-In order to use the Virtual Waiting Room feature, you must have Varnish 4+ running on your application.
-To setup the feature you will 1) add your gosquared credentials, 2) add VCL for overload prevention, and then 3) call the new VCL in your default VCL file.
-Optionally, you can 4) edit the default Overload page that will be shown to your customers.
+In order to use the Virtual Waiting Room feature, you must have Varnish 4+ running on your application and add a GoSquared JavaScript snippet that section.io will provide.
+To setup the feature you will 1) add your gosquared credentials, 2) add VCL for virtual waiting room, and then 3) call the new VCL in your default VCL file.
+Optionally, you can 4) edit the default Virtual Waiting Room page that will be shown to your customers.
 The following page will walk you through each step.

 ## Step 1: Add GoSquared Credentials